 Alternative redundancy selection criterion

-As a potentially discriminatory measure, employers should be extremely cautious about using the last-in-first-out method as a sole criterion.
-However, when used alongside other criteria, LIFO will be deemed a more proportionate means of achieving a legitimate aim.
+As a potentially discriminatory measure, employers should be cautious about using the last-in-first-out method as a sole criterion.
+However, when used alongside other selection criteria, LIFO is likely to be deemed a more proportionate means of achieving a legitimate aim.

 A fair basis upon which to select people for redundancy could include: